vkurpmax/Manipulator-Robot/LOG.md

 # 20230423
 - Section-5: Formulasi.
 Code Validation Complete.
 Total 430 rows of code.
-- Waiting for mathematical validation.
+- Waiting for mathematical verification and validation.